ChristianVillalba/the-complete-web-development-bootcamp/08 - APIs/README.md

     * Path Parameters:
         * Identifying a resource by some specific parameter

-### Introduction to JSON

-* Json: JavaScript object notation.
+### JSON: JavaScript object notation

-* A way to format data that can be sent over the internet in a readable but also efficient way.
+* A way to format data that can be sent over the internet in a **readable and efficient** way.
-    * it's structured after a JavaScript object.
+    * It's structured after a JavaScript object.
     * The key difference is that a Json is serialized into a string.
         * JS Object
         * ```javascript